Chapter 8 Advising Travelers With Specific Needs

 Special Considerations for US Military Deployments

 In many countries, one of the largest traveling populations is their military personnel.
-The military should be considered a special population with demographics, destinations, and needs different from civilian travelers.
+The military should be considered a special population with demographics, destinations, and needs different from those of civilian travelers.
 This section focuses on the unique aspects of using pre-travel vaccines and malaria chemoprophylaxis in the military population.
-The specific examples will be from the US military, but the concepts may be applicable to other militaries, as well.
-In 2010, approximately 1.5 million US military members were on active duty and approximately 1.0 million were in the reserve forces.
+The specific examples will be from the US military, but the concepts may be applicable to other militaries.
+In 2012, approximately 1.5 million US military members were on active duty, and approximately 1.0 million were in the reserve forces.

-Several characteristics of the military force differ from those of the civilian population (Table 8-10).
-The active duty military is younger, in better health, and predominately male.
+Several characteristics of the military force differ from those of the civilian population (Table 8-07).
+In general, the active duty military population is younger, in better health than the population at large, and predominately male.

 |CHARACTERISTIC||TRAVEL MEDICINE||MILITARY MEDICINE|

 |Goal||Optimizing advice and interventions for individual travelers||Ensuring mission success; optimizing advice and interventions for each person is difficult|

 |Adherence||Strongly encouraged but travelers are free to choose||Required; vaccines and malaria chemoprophylaxis are part of Force Health Protection (FHP)|

 |Population||Not prescreened; travel health providers see all ages and people with preexisting medical conditions||Prescreened; people with serious medical problems are not allowed to join the military or be deployed|

 |Special populations||Infants, children, pregnant women, elderly people, people with renal or hepatic impairment||Less frequent in military population or deployments|

 |Gender||50% male, 50% female||85% male|